ixugo/nsqite/README.md

 ## Introduction

-In the early stages of a project, you might not need large message queue systems like NSQ or Pulsar.
+In the early stages of a project, you might not need large message queue systems like NSQ、NATs or Pulsar.
 NSQite provides a simple and reliable solution to meet basic message queue requirements.

 NSQite supports multiple storage methods:
 - SQLite as message queue persistence